I made an executive decision.

 - Bake for 30 minutes, until bubbly.

-- Top with onion strings and bake for 3 more minutes, remove from oven.
+- Top with onion strings and bake for 3 more minutes.